Home » Business Email Etiquette Articles » How to Handle Unasked for Business Texts and IMs

 Business Email Etiquette Site Visitor

-There are two types of unasked for requests.
-From those you know and those, you do not know.
-How you handle, each would probably be different.
+There are two types of unasked-for requests.
+From those you know and those you do not know.
+Your approach would likely be different for each.

 Business Contacts You Know

 My approach may not work for everyone.
 And that’s fine.
-If you are open to accepting texts or instant messages from business contacts or associates you need to set ground rules right out the gate.
+If you are open to receiving texts or instant messages from business contacts or associates, it’s essential to set clear ground rules from the start.

-Be clear about when texting is appropriate—days, times, etc. Believe me; if you don’t, the 24/7 mentality will be assumed.
+Be transparent about when texting is appropriate, such as days and times.
+Believe me, if you don’t, the 24/7 mentality will be assumed.

-Then, there is the proper approach when texting associates you know don’t mind texting them.
-It is always best to start with “Is this a good time?”
+When texting associates you know don’t mind your texts, it’s always best to start with “Is this a good time?”
+This is called simple business courtesy.

 Business Contacts You Don’t Know

 If you do not want to offer texting as a communication tool, you have that right.
-Just be clear and kind about that up front.
-For those that don’t mind text messages during their business day, setting limitations and guidelines is a wise approach.
+Just be straightforward and kind about that up front.
+For those who don’t mind text messages during their business day, setting limitations and guidelines is a wise approach.

 For more on Business Texting, read: Business Texting Etiquette.